Latest Features

 Imagineering The Future of Diving

 Whether it’s mixed gas technology, rebreathers, diver propulsion vehicles, or saturation diving, the US Navy has consistently led the way in extending our underwater envelope.
-The point of the spear?
+The tip of the spear?
 It’s the Navy’s nearly 80-year-old brainy powerhouse, the Office of Naval Research (ONR), which is currently busy imagineering and funding the future of diving, as bioengineer Rachel Lance explains.

 By Rachel Lance.
 Lead image: A military diver wearing a JFD Shadow rebreather and a mask with a heads-up display, a technological innovation that was the product of the Office of Naval Research (ONR) and military engineers.
 Photo courtesy of JFD.
 The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.